-Completes treatment plan for inpatient (if applicable) and upon discharge. (treatment may be 2-step for inpatients' going home) NO DEFICITS MINOR DEFICITS MAJOR DEFICITS Provide sufficient rationale for all pharmacological and non-pharmacological recommendations Treatment Plan Rationale for Primary Problem Provide sufficient rationale for all pharmacological and non-pharmacological recommendations Sufficient rationale provided for all recommendations.
+Completes treatment plan for inpatient (if applicable) and upon discharge. (treatment may be 2-step for inpatients' going home) NO DEFICITS MINOR DEFICITS MAJOR DEFICITS Provide sufficient rationale for all pharmacological and nonpharmacological recommendations Sufficient rationale provided for all recommendations.
 Does not provide sufficient rationale for one recommendation.
 Does not provide sufficient rationale for more than one recommendation.
-Patient Education for Primary Problem (PPCP: Implementation) ■ Provides patient education on all pharmacologic and non-pharmacologic recommendations. □ Medication changes with rationale □ Home monitoring (if applicable) □ Potential side effects □ Lifestyle/non-pharmacologic recommendations Complete, concise, and accurate patient education in patient friendly language.
+Patient Education for Primary Problem (PPCP: Implementation) ■ Provides patient education on all pharmacologic and nonpharmacologic recommendations. ○ Medication changes with rationale ○ Home monitoring (if applicable) ○ Potential side effects ○ Lifestyle/non-pharmacologic recommendations Complete, concise, and accurate patient education in patient friendly language.
 Partially complete (misses one or two objectives) or not concise but IS accurate.
 Some areas of patient education are not patient friendly.
 Incomplete (misses more than two objectives) OR not accurate.
 Majority of patient education is not patient friendly.
 Inappropriate/ potentially harmful education provided.
-Monitoring for Primary Problem-Outcomes (PPCP: follow-up monitor) Design a complete monitoring/follow-up plan: Evaluate safety of recommendations Evaluate efficacy of recommendations Indicate when/how often to evaluate Determine time frame for next follow-up appointment Complete, concise, and accurate monitoring plan.
+Monitoring for Primary Problem-Outcomes (PPCP: follow-up monitor) ■ Design a complete monitoring/follow-up plan: □ Evaluate safety of recommendations □ Evaluate efficacy of recommendation □ Indicate when/how often to evaluate □ Determine time frame for next follow-up appointment Complete, concise, and accurate monitoring plan.
 Partially complete (misses one objective) or not concise but IS accurate.
 Incomplete (misses two or more objectives) OR not accurate.
-Assessment for Secondary Problems Indicate disease control.
-Support disease assessment with pertinent subjective/objective information.
+Assessment for Secondary Problems Indicate disease control Support disease assessment with pertinent subjective/objective information.
 Identify current medications for disease Assessment is complete, accurate, and concise.
 Assessment is partially complete or somewhat concise but IS accurate.
 Assessment is incomplete, not concise OR is not accurate.
 Treatment Goals for Secondary Problems • Provides measurable, evidence-based goals.
 Provides goals that are measurable and evidence-based.
 Goals are not measurable OR are not evidence-based.
 Goals not provided OR goals are not measurable AND are not evidenced-based.
 Treatment Plan for Secondary Problems Identifies and corrects drug therapy related issues Selects a drug, dosage form, dose, schedule, and duration of therapy that is best for the patient.
 Considers drug allergies, economic, social, psychosocial and ethical factors Provides non-pharmacological treatment options (when applicable) Completes treatment plan for inpatient (if applicable) and upon discharge. (treatment may be 2-step for inpatients' going home) Complete, accurate, and concise recommendations.
 Addresses all applicable objectives.
 Plan is partially complete (misses one applicable objective) but IS accurate.
 Incomplete (misses two or more applicable objectives) OR is not accurate OR inappropriate/potentially harmful treatment plan